lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 Note that the Mynewt firmware files were built with the [`ota2` branch of `pinetime-rust-mynewt`](https://github.com/lupyuen/pinetime-rust-mynewt/tree/ota2) branch which supports MCUBoot (instead of the default `master` branch which uses the Stub Bootloader).

+The `ota2` branch has a conflict in the MCUBoot version numbers.
+[Check this link](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot#download-source-files) for the instructions to download MCUBoot version 1.5.0.

 _Can we customise the Boot Graphic?_

 Use this tool to convert a 240 x 240 PNG file to RGB565: [`github.com/lupyuen/pinetime-graphic`](https://github.com/lupyuen/pinetime-graphic)